 Cheap, easy to create at the point of need, no expensive contracts or support arrangements, and not time-consuming procurement and specification activities, just local purchase and build.

-Anyway, have seen the future, see you in the comments.
+Anyway, in the future, see you in the comments.

 Further Reading